Oblique Derivative Boundary Value Problems on Families of Planar Domains: Kernels with parameter

 \section{Kernels with parameter}

 Starting in this section we study the parameter problem on families of multiply-connected domains.
 As explained in the introduction, we can no longer fix the domain while preserving $\dbar$ in the highest order term, since there is no Riemann mapping theorem in this case.
-More significantly, unlike in the simply-connected case where the solutions can be shown to satisfy some Fredholm equation, the solutions on multiply-connected domains in general can not be written as solutions of integral equations directly.
+More significantly, unlike in the simply-connected case where the solutions satisfy certain Fredholm equation, the solutions on multiply-connected domains in general cannot be expressed as solutions of integral equations directly.
 Instead we will follow Vekua to represent solutions by integral formulas \re{nhgaerf}.
 In this section we show how the kernels $G_1$ and $G_2$ depend on $\la$.

 For a function $f^{\la}$ defined on the domain $ \Om^{\la}$ we will adopt the following notation: